YCYTHU/YCYTHU.github.io/_posts/2024-08-08-Centrifuge-Balancing.md

         pos_wanted = [n // p * i for i in range(p)]
         for offset in range(n):
             pos_rotated = [(i + offset) % n for i in pos_wanted]
-            # the intended positions of the p tubes are all available
-            if not any(pos[i] for i in pos_rotated):
+            if not any(pos[i] for i in pos_rotated): for i in pos_rotated:
-                # claim the positions
-                for i in pos_rotated:
                     pos[i] = True
                 if not c(factors, pos):
-                    # unclaim the positions
                     for i in pos_rotated:
                         pos[i] = False
                 else:
                     return True
-        # all rotated positions failed, add p back to factors to place later
         factors.append(p)
     c(factors, pos)
     return pos
 ```